Money-back guarantee - returning your device is free & easy

 2. Download the app

 You'll need a smartphone with bluetooth to control your stimulations via the Flow app.
-The app also offers optional behavioural therapy courses.
+The app also offers free behavioural therapy courses.

 step3 monthly